 I would describe my way of working as collaborative; we will work out what you hope to gain from counselling, and go at your pace.
 We can have a long or short-term arrangement to suit your needs.
 I will be real and honest with you in terms of telling you what I think and feel, but won’t assume that I know what is best for you because I am confident that you are the best judge of that, even if you are currently having doubts.

 Secondly, but probably more importantly, is personality.
 A compatible personality is really crucial because it is the quality of the relationship, rather than the technique that can really make the difference.
-As this is a not so easy to portray on a website without a long list of descriptive words, the very best way to decide is to book a free-of-charge, no obligation initial session to see whether it feels right.
+As this is a not so easy to portray on a website without a long list of descriptive words, the very best way to decide is to book a no obligation initial session to see whether it feels right.

 I invite you to contact me in a way that feels most comfortable for you; email, text or ring for a chat if you want to know a bit more.

 If you feel ready to take this first step, I would be pleased to hear from you.

 Training, qualifications & experience